Welcome to class! This lesson covers the basics and supplies.

 I’m hoping you have access to a Christian bookstore – if you don’t have one in your town, look for others nearby.
 It’s often the best way to touch and feel a Bible before making a purchase.
 My favorite shops for purchasing Bibles online: Christianbook.com and Dayspring, and sometimes at Amazon.
 (My preference is to shop for Bibles at Christian bookstores to support their ministry.)

-Please do join one or both of the Facebook groups:
+- Please do join and share on one or both of the Facebook groups:

 - Bible Journaling Facebook Group that you may join; there are periodic Bible Journaling challenges there, ideas shared by other students and fellow travelers of creative worship!
 That group permits only Christians, so it’s a safe place to share your faith and grow along with us.
 Visit the Photos tab to scroll through tons of ideas from me and other students!